 For a greenfield mozzarella production facility in Europe, our GEA SEnS team provided the winning analysis and design for a new plant requiring gas-free production.
 Based on a study of the entire process – from ingredients to final cheese – which included a 24-hour graph calculating energy consumption throughout and mapping the heating and cooling going into the process, as well as out, GEA then developed a proposal for a more sustainable and integrated process solution leveraging GEA heat pump technology.
 As a result, waste heat from the cooling plant is reused and upgraded to meet warm and hot water process needs, with up to 80 percent of the heating demand covered by upgraded waste heat.
-The plant’s carbon footprint is roughly 4 percent smaller given the heat pump, with operating expenditure on utilities also reduced by roughly 30 percent.
+The plant’s carbon footprint is reduced by roughly 2,700 tons per year, with operating expenditure on utilities also reduced by 500k euros per year.

 Customers of all sizes choose GEA as their partner because we’re able to think big with them.
 We’re making it possible for them to deliver on their mission to reduce water and energy consumption and eliminate waste in their plants – even achieve carbon-neutral manufacturing.”